shreyashD0810/MSME-Sector-Mapper-ML-CA/README.md

 ## Short Description

 This novel approach addresses the need for accurate classification and analysis of Micro, Small, and Medium Enterprises (MSMEs) based on their business activities.
-The problem is important because governments and policymakers rely on precise sector classification to design targeted interventions, allocate resources effectively, and understand economic trends.
+The problem is important because governments and policymakers rely on accurate sector classification to design targeted policies, allocate resources effectively, and understand economic trends.
 By automatically mapping enterprises to standardized NIC (National Industrial Classification) codes, this system enables more efficient policy implementation, market analysis, and economic planning.

-Our approach achieves impressive results with up to **95.3% accuracy** in classifying MSMEs into their appropriate industrial sectors, providing a robust foundation for data-driven decision making in economic development.
+My approach achieves good results with up to **95.3% accuracy** in classifying MSMEs into correct industrial sectors, providing a robust app for data driven decision making in economic development.

 ---

 ## Dataset Source

-- **Dataset Size**: 50,000 MSME records from Maharashtra, India
+- **Dataset Size**: 30,000 MSME records from Maharashtra, India
 - **Original Features**: 9 columns including enterprise names, addresses, registration dates, and activity descriptions
 - **Key Challenge**: The activity information was stored in JSON-like string format requiring specialized extraction

 ---

 ## Preprocessing Steps
-- Extracted activity descriptions and NIC codes from nested JSON structures
+- Extracted activity descriptions and NIC codes from JSON structure
 - Handled missing values (33 missing NIC codes, 1 missing enterprise name)
 - Filtered out rare classes with fewer than 10 samples to improve model stability
-- Merged enterprise names and activity descriptions into a unified text feature
+- Merged enterprise names and activity descriptions into one text feature
 - Applied comprehensive text cleaning including lowercasing, punctuation removal, and lemmatization

 ---

 ## Approach
-I employed a multi-class text classification approach using TF-IDF vectorization combined with traditional machine learning classifiers.
+I employed a multi class text classification approach using TF-IDF vectorization combined with traditional machine learning classifiers.
 This approach was chosen because:

-1. **Interpretability**: Traditional ML models provide transparent decision-making processes crucial for policy applications
+1. **Interpretability**: Traditional ML models provide transparent decision making processes important for policy implementation
-2. **Computational Efficiency**: Faster training and inference compared to deep learning alternatives
+2. **Computational Efficiency**: Faster training compared to other alternatives
-3. **Data Efficiency**: Effective with moderate dataset sizes without requiring extensive computational resources
+3. **Data Efficiency**: Effective with moderate dataset sizes without requiring a lot of computational resources

+---

 ## Steps to Run the Code